What is performance management?

 - Development – unless there is continuous development of individuals and teams, performance will not improve

 Performance management is not, as is often assumed, only used when an employee is underperforming.
-Performance management should also be used right from the point of employment so that there are clear parameters in place and transparency over expectations.
-This could include the following;
+Performance should be measured right from the start of employment so that there are clear parameters in place and transparency over expectations:

-- Developing clear job descriptions and employee performance plans.
+- Develop clear job descriptions and employee performance plans;

-- Providing continuous coaching and feedback during the period of delivery of performance.
+- Provide continuous coaching and feedback during the period of delivery of performance;

-- Identifying the training and development needs by measuring the outcomes achieved against the set standards and implementing effective development programs for improvement.
+- Identify any training and development needs by measuring the outcomes achieved against the set standards and implement effective development programs for improvement;

-- Holding quarterly performance development discussions and evaluating employee performance on the basis of performance plans.
+- Hold at least quarterly performance development discussions and evaluate employee performance on the basis of performance plans;

-- Providing promotional/career development support and guidance to the employees.
+- Provide career development support and guidance to employees;

 Who should undertake performance management?

-Ordinarily performance management would be undertaken by an employee’s line manager.
-The HR department often also is involved with the process though – if only as they are ordinarily the ones that produce the tools that the managers then use.
+Ordinarily, performance management would be undertaken by an employee’s line manager.
+HR is often involved with the process though – if only as they are ordinarily the ones that produce the tools that the managers then use.